STAY TUNED

 In one of our previous blog posts, we wrote on the topic of divorce, its essential characteristics and the entire divorce process, which is often accompanied by additional complications related to sharing common property and the exercise of parental rights.
 In this blog post, we will focus on the issues that may come up when divorcing a foreign spouse, by focusing on two central matters:

-Serbian regulations, or more precisely, the Law on Resolving Conflict of Law with Regulations of other Countries, provide for jurisdiction of a domestic court for divorce if one of the following conditions is met:
+Serbian regulations, or more precisely, the Law on Resolving Conflict of Law with Regulations of other Countries, provide for the jurisdiction of a domestic court for divorce if one of the following conditions is met:

 There are two ways to carry out a divorce process – either by spousal agreement, which is a no-fault (uncontested) divorce or by divorce lawsuit that is brought before a competent court.
-Depending on the model that the spouses chose, the divorce is initiated either through a petition for an uncontested or a contested divorce.
-If spouses opt for uncontested divorce, this means that they have agreed to the divorce, the exercise of parental rights and on the sharing of common property.
+Depending on the model that the spouses choose, the divorce is initiated either through a petition for an uncontested or a contested divorce.
+If spouses opt for an uncontested divorce, this means that they have agreed to the divorce, the exercise of parental rights and the sharing of common property.

-So, if you want for the Serbian court to grant a divorce, one of the listed conditions has to be met for the court to resolve the divorce issue.
+So, if you want the Serbian court to grant a divorce, one of the listed conditions has to be met for the court to resolve the divorce issue.

 It is not possible to agree on the jurisdiction of the domestic court in marital disputes, which means spouses cannot choose the Serbian court to be competent if one of the above conditions is not met.